aasensio/hazel2/docs/installation.rst

 Installation
 ============

-Hazel v2.0 is a Python module with some wrapped compiled Fortran routines.
-It should be pretty easy to install once you have a working compiler in your system.
+|hazel2| is a Python 3 module with some wrapped compiled Fortran routines.
+It should
+be pretty easy to install once you have a working compiler in your system.

-There are different ways to install Hazel v2.0, but the best is to install it into a virtual environment either with `pip <http://www.virtualenv.org/>`_ or `conda <https://conda.io/docs/user-guide/tasks/manage-environments.html/>`_, which makes everything much more safer, plus making sure that all packages are installed for the code.
+There are different ways to install |hazel2|, but the best is to install it into a virtual environment either with `pip <http://www.virtualenv.org/>`_ or `conda <https://conda.io/docs/user-guide/tasks/manage-environments.html/>`_, which makes everything much more safer, plus making sure that all packages are installed for the code.
 For example, once you have installed `Miniconda <https://conda.io/miniconda.html/>`_, you can generate